 LOCATION: Online - Log-in details will be emailed before the course date.

-This symposium is ideal for Physiatrists, Sports Medicine Physicians, Pain Physicians, Musculoskeletal Physicians, Nurse Practitioners, Physician Assistants, Registered Nurses, Physical Therapists, Physical Therapist Assistants, Occupational Therapists and Occupational Therapy Assistants.
+This symposium is ideal for Physicians, Nurse Practitioners, Physician Assistants, Registered Nurses, Physical Therapists, Physical Therapist Assistants, Occupational Therapists and Occupational Therapy Assistants.

 Upon completion of this course, participants will be able to:

-- Compare the experiences and practices of musculoskeletal care and rehabilitation from hospitals across the country operating in this quickly evolving pandemic.
+- Compare the experiences and practices of rehabilitation in programs across the country as they start to figure out re-opening plans.

 There are no relevant financial relationships to disclose.